Frank Netter's Atlas of Human Anatomy: Review

 In his own words, Netter tried to “achieve a happy medium between complexity and simplification” by striving “for a middle course of realism without the clutter of confusing minutiae”, and he definitely succeeded.

-Netter's Atlas of Human Anatomy Latest Edition
+Netter's Atlas of Human Anatomy: Latest edition

-The birth of this atlas was in 1989 with the publication of the first edition by Elsevier Saunders.
+The birth of Netter's atlas was in 1989 with the publication of the first edition by Elsevier Saunders.
 It was updated several times to fit the needs of anatomy enthusiasts, ending with the latest version published in 2014, the current 6th edition, which is translated into 16 languages.

 ‘Netter Atlas of Human Anatomy’ is divided into seven sections, each one covering a particular body part, as follows: